How to Take Responsibility for Your Life

 The next time you catch yourself making an excuse, whether for the late project, the unmet goal, or the job you have chosen to work, gently remind yourself—no excuses.

 Interrupt that incessant tape that is playing in your mind and stop rehearsing that excuse-filled conversation.
 Spend your thought time planning your next successful venture.
+Appreciate what you have today, not what you sorrow over from yesterday, or are concerned about for tomorrow.
 Positive thinking becomes a helpful habit.
-Excuses fuel failure.
+Excuses for your already taken actions fuel failure.

 People who take complete responsibility for their lives experience joy and control of circumstances.
 They are able to make choices because they understand that they are responsible for their choices.